 Church Order, the Heidelberg Cat., and all that is CRCNA

-I often wonder what it will be like as I perhaps enter into dementia someday and even face Alzheimer's.
-Perhaps my future will be like a house of mirrors with all the voices I have heard and will be hearing; playing tricks on me.
-But regardless of the outcome, I am confident I will be able to hear my Father's voice.
+I often wonder what it will be like if someday I face dementia or Alzheimer's disease.
+Perhaps my future will be like a house of mirrors; with all the voices playing tricks on me.
+Regardless, I am confident I will be able to hear my Father's voice.

 I am fascinated by talk generated with the recent "date" the CRC had with the RCA.
 True we were once one, and then there was that messy divorce — what was it over again?

 Why not allow any individual who has been ordained as an Elder but is not serving a current term of office to represent the Classis at Synod?